ScanMountGoat/Smush-Material-Research/Textures.md

 | A | Cavity Map|

 # Irradiance Cubemaps
 Cubemap for PBR diffuse stage lighting.
 Usually only 16x16.
-Often uses the default texture
-#replace_cubemap.
+Setting the texture to #replace_cubemap uses a default stage cubemap.

 # Specular Cubemaps
 Cubemap for PBR specular stage lighting.
 Usually only 64x64.
-Often uses the default texture
-#replace_cubemap.
+Setting the texture to #replace_cubemap uses a default stage cubemap.

 # Ambient Occlusion Maps
 Baked ambient occlusion used for stage models.
 The default_White texture is often used, which has no effect.
 The maps can also store colored lighting information.
 These maps use the bake1 UVs.

 # Bake Lit Maps
 Stores baked ambient lighting and shadows for stages.
 Like Gao maps, these maps use the bake1 UVs.

 # Projection Light Maps
 TODO: Used for some stages.
 The texture uses some form of projection instead of UVs.

 # Color Grading LUT
-A 2D lookup table for color grading.
-Each stage has a neutral texture.
+A 3D RGB lookup table for color grading.
+Most stages have a neutral lookup table texture.
 These textures are also used for the various filters for screenshots (sepia, vivid, etc).